siddharthaxroy/test/content/principles/index.md

 [^26]: Read Luke Burgis' essay in [Psyche](https://psyche.co/guides/how-to-know-what-you-really-want-and-be-free-from-mimetic-desire).

 [^27]: Read Shiri Spitz Siddiqi's piece on the well-intended perversion of science in Flint on [Free the Inquiry's Substack](https://heterodoxacademy.substack.com/p/the-well-intended-perversion-of-science).

+[^28]: Read Rishi Joshi's Substack article ["Why Be Courageous?"](https://desertphilosophy.substack.com/p/why-be-courageous), which includes this refreshing take:
+> *Intellectual courage is thus like reverse sugar.
+Why do we enjoy sugary foods so much?
+The natural explanation is that sugar is calorie rich and it would have helped our survival in our ancestral setting, where calories were scarce.
+Now that calories are not scarce, though, we still enjoy sugar, leading to an evolutionary mismatch.*
+> *Intellectual courage is the opposite: while speaking our minds on tribally salient beliefs would have been extremely dangerous in the evolutionary setting, the material costs of doing so are much lower now.
+Of course, there is still the psychological cost, but that’s why the word ‘courage’ is fitting in the first place—if there is no potential cost, then there is no courage.*